Have you ever struggled to master a new skill or concept and wished there was a magical tool to speed up the process?

 Imagine that you are tasked with teaching the concept to a new student.

-Explain the concept using your own words, pretending that you are teaching it to someone else.
-Make sure that you use plain, simple language, without limiting your teaching to simply stating a definition.
+Explain the concept using your own words, pretending you are teaching it to someone else.
+Make sure you use plain, simple language without limiting your teaching to simply stating a definition.

-Put yourself up to the challenge of explaining an example or two of the subject to make sure that you can apply the concept to real life.
+Put yourself up to the challenge of explaining an example or two of the subject to ensure you can apply the concept to real life.

 3. Review and fill in the gaps.